NextGenTech-Github/AIforFinance/README.md

 ### 1. Stock and Portfolio Performance Analysis

-Rate of return of stocks
+-Rate of return of stocks
-Rate of return of stock portfolios
+-Rate of return of stock portfolios
-Risk of stocks
+-Risk of stocks
-Risk of stock portfolios
+-Risk of stock portfolios
-Sharpe ratio
+-Sharpe ratio

 ### 2. Risk and Correlation Analysis
-Correlation between stocks
+-Correlation between stocks
-Covariance
+-Covariance
-Diversifiable and non-diversifiable risk
+-Diversifiable and non-diversifiable risk

 ### 3. Regression and Statistical Analysis
-Regression analysis
+-Regression analysis
-Alpha and Beta coefficients
+-Alpha and Beta coefficients
-Measuring a regression’s explanatory power with R² Multivariate regression analysis
+-Measuring a regression’s explanatory -power with R² -Multivariate regression analysis

 ### 4. Portfolio Theory and Models
 Markowitz Efficient Frontier calculation